-when: new duty (6 months) > current duty (2 months) where: housing who: anyone at risk which: social rented what: housing supply, options & allocations
+when: new duty (6 months) > current duty (2 months)

+who: anyone at risk

+where: housing

+what: housing supply, options & allocations

 Preventative social housing allocations

 The PRS has a key role to play preventing and alleviating homelessness in local authorities where location is key, especially rural areas where social stock is limited.
 But whilst a 'maximal options' approach emphasises consideration of all tenures, it's also the case that for some households in every local authority area, social housing will be the only viable, affordable and sustainable option.